AndreasAvgou/Tutoring-System/README.md

 # Tutoring Management System (TMS)

-## 📝 Project Overview
+## Project Overview
-This full-stack application is a personal project designed to streamline the management of private tutoring services.
-It provides a professional solution for organizing student records, teacher specialties, and lesson schedules in one centralized system.
+This full-stack application is a professional solution designed to streamline the management of private tutoring services.
+It centralizes student records, teacher specialties, and lesson schedules into one cohesive system.

-The application allows users to perform full **CRUD** operations (Create, Read, Update, Delete), ensuring that all educational data is managed efficiently and accurately.
+Built with a focus on security and user experience, the system enables educational organizations to maintain accurate data and improve communication between staff and parents.